 We ended up running to the grocery store and making some paninis with our panini grill, but I was reminded later that I probably had some freezer meals left over.

 I love freezer meals.
-Once a month I'll do a huge cooking haul, and prep meals enough for the month.
+Once in a while I'll do a huge cooking haul, and prep meals enough for the month.
 The freezer is a wonderful thing, especially on days I don't want to cook, or know I will be too busy to do so.
 It's mostly for the benefit of my husband, who requires good and balanced meals.
 I suppose I do too, but I'm honestly the eat-cereal-for-dinner kind of gal when I'm too tired to care.